MENU IVY GROVE SURGERY ivy.gs

 Reception

-We have a team of 12 receptionists who are all here to help you.
+We have a team of receptionists are all here to help you.
 They answer the telephone and deal with enquiries from all directions, often at the same time!
 Their job is very demanding so please be patient and polite.

 Administrative

-We have a team of five administration staff who deal with all the clinical paperwork, reports and referral requests by the clinical teams.
+We have a team of administration staff who deal with all the clinical paperwork, reports and referral requests by the clinical teams.

 Management